 The combination of isometric head, lightweight and stiff shaft makes it highly usable during doubles game.
-You have better control over the racquet, and dramatically increase the hit rates as the isometric head provides more space for the sweet spot.
+You have better control over the racket, and dramatically increase the hit rates as the isometric head provides more space for the sweet spot.

 Yonex Arcsaber 11 is the successor of the iconic Arcsaber 10 made by Yonex.
-This racquet is a perfect all-rounder, delivering great power without compromising on agility.
+This racket is a perfect all-rounder, delivering great power without compromising on agility.
 Thanks to the carbon nanotube shaft, offering medium flexibility to turn defense shot into an attack.

 Yes, the defense can be better managed by the isometric head, as it has a larger sweet spot to hit the oncoming cork with less probability of missing.
 The string tension is around 22 lbs., which is good to hold the cork for a second for better control.
-Although the racquet is said to evenly balanced, there is a slight offset around the frame, making it slightly head heavy.
+Although the racket is said to evenly balanced, there is a slight offset around the frame, making it slightly head heavy.

 - Great aesthetics – looks premium with colors and Yonex logo